AmberBentley/content-feu/pages/design-1/ca.md

 - https://github.com/NoroffFEU/first-year-cross-course-assignment-brief-three

 Now, for your Course Assignment, you have been tasked with creating a working prototype using Adobe XD/Figma.
 Each brief has a 'site architecture' that will show you which pages to create for your chosen brief.
-Please use the same brief you worked on in Module Assignment 2.

 The prototype should be interactive, and it should be possible to click links and move between pages.
 If you have multiple pages where the layout look the same (for example, product pages), you only need to create one version of that page for the prototype.